jactor-rises/build-matcher/README.md

 * `ToStringEditor` - provides customized toString messages of evaluated objects

 ### Future
-When jdk1.9 is released, a new possibility of doing several asserts in one test will be added.
+When jdk1.9 is released, a new possibility of doing several asserts in one test will be added when using `org.junit`.
 How this implementation is done will affect how this code will evolve.

 ### Releases